-CAPC Designation reflects a clinician’s, and their organization’s, proven commitment to continued progress in improving the care of patients living with a serious illness and their families.
+CAPC Designation reflects a clinician’s proven commitment to continued progress in improving the care of patients living with a serious illness, and their families.
 Health care professionals who show this commitment deserve public recognition.

 Who is eligible?

 Designation status is available to all staff at member organizations who complete all CAPC courses in:

 - Pain Management

 - Best Practices in Dementia Care and Caregiver Support